Patterton railway station

-Patterton railway station is a railway station serving the Patterton, Crookfur and Greenlaw areas of the town of Newton Mearns, East Renfrewshire and the Deaconsbank and Jennylind areas of the City of Glasgow, Scotland.
+Patterton railway station is a railway station serving the Patterton, Crookfur and Greenlaw areas of the town of Newton Mearns, East Renfrewshire and the Deaconsbank and Jennylind areas of the Glasgow City council area, Scotland.
 The station is managed by ScotRail and lies on the Neilston branch of the Cathcart Circle Lines, 7+3/4 mi southwest of Glasgow Central.

 History

 The station was originally opened as part of the Lanarkshire and Ayrshire Railway on 1 May 1903.
 It closed on 1 January 1917 due to wartime economy, and reopened on 1 February 1919 as Patterton for Darnley Rifle Range (sometimes referred to as simply Patterton for Darnley).
 It was renamed back to Patterton by British Rail.

 Facilities

 The station is unstaffed and only has shelters on each platform.
 A ticket machine is available to allow passengers to purchase their ticket before boarding the train.
 A long-line P.A and digital information displays provide train running information.
 The station footbridge is not accessible for disabled users, but there is step-free access to each platform via ramps from the nearby road.